Risk factorsBy Mayo Clinic staff

 - A narrow ear canal — for example, in a child — that can more easily trap water

 - Aggressive cleaning of the ear canal with cotton swabs or other objects

-- Use of devices such as headphones, a hearing aid or a swim cap
+- Use of certain devices, such as headphones or a hearing aid

 - Skin allergies or irritation from jewelry, hair spray or hair dyes

 - Goguen LA.
 External otitis: Pathogenesis, clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed May 3, 2013.

 - Goguen LA.
 External otitis: Treatment. http://www.uptodate.com/home.
 Accessed May 3, 2013.